Struct test_setup::BitFlags

 Memory layout

-is marked with the #[repr(transparent)]
+BitFlags<T> is marked with the #[repr(transparent)] trait, meaning

 it can be safely transmuted into the corresponding numeric type.

-Usually, the same can be achieved by using BitFlags::from_bits
+Usually, the same can be achieved by using BitFlags::from_bits,

-BitFlags::from_bits_truncate
+BitFlags::from_bits_truncate or BitFlags::from_bits_unchecked,

 but transmuting might still be useful if, for example, you’re dealing with

-an entire array of BitFlags
+an entire array of BitFlags.

-Transmuting from a numeric type into BitFlags
+Transmuting from a numeric type into BitFlags may also be done, but

 care must be taken to make sure that each set bit in the value corresponds